Nissan Bluebird: Datsun DA/DB/DC/DS/DW series

 Nissan resumed automobile production starting in November 1947 with the Datsun DA series.
 The DA was a very modest and simple car based on the Type 17, with bodywork made partially of wood as a result of materials shortages.
 The better equipped and more modern looking DB "Deluxe" series was added in March 1948.
 Nissan also offered commercial vehicles, and the DA was sold as the Datsun 1121 truck, which was essentially the DA with a shortened cab for the front seat and an exposed cargo area attached to the chassis.
 An open-top roadster/convertible called the Datsun DC-3 appeared 12 January 1952, largely created by Yuichi Ohta.
 Yuichi was the son of Hiro Ohta, who founded the Ohta Jidosha car company, which produced cars in Japan between 1934 and 1957, until it became part of Tokyu Kogyo Kurogane shortly thereafter.
 The Datsun DS appeared in 1950, replacing the DA series as Datsun's Standard Sedan.

 All of these models were built on the identical pre-war chassis, itself a copy of or at least heavily inspired by the Austin 7.
-The chassis is short and with a narrow tread, as do most inter-war British cars, leading to somewhat ungainly designs with large overhangs on all sides as Datsun attempted to incorporate the post-war automobile design language.
+The chassis is short and with a narrow tread, as is typical for inter-war British cars, leading to somewhat ungainly designs with large overhangs on all sides as Datsun attempted to incorporate the post-war automobile design language.
 The one major change took place in August 1951, when the wheelbase was increased from 2005 to 2150 mm to accommodate a four-door body (or more cargo space in case of the trucks).
 The DA and DS (Standard) were the entry-level Datsuns, with the Deluxe DB being more modern and better equipped.
 In 1952 Nissan entered into an engineering cooperation with the British Austin Motor Company, and offered a Japanese-built Austin A40 as their top-of-the-line model.